serpro/dev-story/README.md

 Installation
 ------------
-To install, simply clone the project to your local directory
+To install, simply clone the project to your local directory:

 	git clone https://github.com/IntelDevZone/dev-story.git